-- Support flexibility of federal resources to ensure equitable access to affordable broadband, to better support student connectivity both in and out of school. - Support federal policy to address the Homework Gap and efforts to connect students with internet access out of school, an existing need that reached critical levels when schools pivoted to remote learning.
-Priority must be given to moving through existing programs, such as E-Rate. - Permanently exempt E-Rate from the Anti-Deficiency Act. - Oppose any cap of funding on the Universal Services Fund. - Support efforts to expand and ensure equitable access to affordable connectivity at home and at school. - Support reauthorization of FERPA to include clear and updated language aligned with existing laws and regulations that schools are following. - Provide coherent and easy-to-understand guidance for parents and educators regarding FERPA, PPRA and COPPA, and their protections of the privacy and security of student data. - Update definitions to address the realities of the digital age, making it possible to protect data while ensuring appropriate use of student data for legitimate educational needs and reforms. - Secure joint guidance from the U.S. Depts. of Health and Human Services and Education regarding overlap of HIPAA and FERPA laws. - Ensure funding to support school districts in ongoing efforts to respond to cybersecurity threats and breaches, including technology, training, and updates to infrastructure.
+- Support flexibility of federal resources to ensure equitable access to affordable broadband, to better support student connectivity both in and out of school. - Support federal policy to ensure continued funding for the Emergency Connectivity Fund and efforts related to a sustained response to the Homework Gap.
+Such efforts to connect students with internet access out of school address the existing need that reached critical levels when schools pivoted to remote learning. - Ensure any federal response to cybersecurity threats be comprehensive and cross-agency, and adequately funded.
+Oppose any effort to redirect E-Rate funding as initial/primary cybersecurity response. - Permanently exempt E-Rate from the Anti-Deficiency Act. - Oppose any cap of funding on the Universal Services Fund. - Support efforts to ensure equitable access to affordable connectivity at home and at school. - Support reauthorization of FERPA to include clear and updated language aligned with existing laws and regulations that schools are following. - Provide coherent and easy-to-understand guidance for parents and educators regarding FERPA, PPRA and COPPA, and their protections of the privacy and security of student data. - Update definitions to address the realities of the digital age, making it possible to protect data while ensuring appropriate use of student data for legitimate educational needs and reforms. - Secure joint guidance from the U.S. Depts. of Health and Human Services and Education regarding overlap of HIPAA and FERPA laws. - Ensure funding to support school districts in ongoing efforts to respond to cybersecurity threats. - Data collected for and around education and students is multi-faceted and multi-functional.
+Federal policy addressing student data privacy cannot inhibit district access to data for student learning, safety, and well-being and district operations.